 Malpractice that results in a physical injury could be the source of a personal injury lawsuit.
 However, the pursuit of a medical malpractice claim is far more complex than that for a typical personal injury.

-Special Considerations in Medical Malpractice Cases
+Special Considerations in Medical Negligence Cases

-Medical malpractice cases must always rely upon the analysis and testimony of an expert witness.
+Physician malpractice cases must always rely upon the analysis and testimony of an expert witness.
 This is because most of a medical malpractice claim’s evidence is scientific in nature.

-Not only must a plaintiff rely on an expert to present evidence at trial, this same expert must provide evidence of malpractice for the case to even enter court.
+Not only must a plaintiff rely on an expert to present evidence at trial, but this same expert must also provide evidence of malpractice for the case to even enter court.
 South Carolina Code §15-79-125 (A) requires all plaintiffs to provide an affidavit authored by an expert along with the notice to file suit.
 This affidavit must provide a good faith opinion on the part of the expert that malpractice has occurred.

 Mandatory Mediation Sessions